-If you're shopping for a whole-home audio system and you're between Sonos and Bose this means two things: you really care about premium audio quality and you're ready to spend some money to get it.
+If you're shopping for a whole-home audio system this season and you're trying to decide between Sonos and Bose this means two things: You really care about premium audio quality and you're ready to spend some money to get it.

 Both systems connect beautifully for multi-room audio and support major audio streaming services.
 They're both easy to expand by adding additional speakers as you grow your system.
 And both have excellent app integration to control your listening experience from your device or computer.

 The Sonos family of speakers compare closely with the Bose Soundtouch lineup.
 Which is best for your home

 If you're building your first whole-home music system, you'll likely want to start with a few standalone speakers and build up from there.
 Eventually you may want to integrate a Bose or Sonos home theatre setup to your audio system, but you can get started by connecting individual speakers in different rooms of your house.

 Both Sonos and Bose have great products to customize and build your whole-home audio system, and the Sonos Play:1 and the Bose SoundTouch 10 are great places to start!

 The Sonos Play:1 and the Bose SoundTouch 10 are perfect entry points to begin building a system to pipe music through every room in your home.

 The Sonos Play:1 is powered by two Class-D digital amplifiers which run more efficiently and with less heat than traditional amps, allowing an extraordinary amount of audio power to be generated in a small speaker case.
 These amps are tuned to match the Play:1's speaker drivers and shape, producing crisp high-frequency response through one tweeter and full mid-range frequencies and base through the mid-woofer.